 You also want to be aware, even if the Glass Transition temp is very high, for a material like Nylon or Polycarbonate – the spool your filament is wound on is likely made from an ABS which will soften at lower temperatures than the filament.

-How to Dry PLA Filament
+How to Dry PLA Filament in Oven

 For drying PLA filament you want to ensure more care, as 70°C will be too hot.
 We recommend at the very lowest temp your oven will go around 40°C. Even at this temperature, your PLA will soften, so drying PLA in the oven won’t always give you the results you’re after.
 It’s a small reminder as to the importance of keeping excellent PLA storage.